Severe dental anxiety can make it hard to go to the dentist. For some, it's enough to avoid the dentist completely.

 Schedule a Consultation to Learn More

 Dr. Ashley Ramsey is a board-certified pediatric dentist with over 10 years of experience.
 She routinely administers various levels of sedation and follows all guidelines set forth by the American Academy of Pediatric Dentistry.
-Dr. Jose Montoya provides oral sedatives for a wide range of procedures, as well.
+Dr. Jose Montoya and an anesthesiologist can provide oral sedatives for a wide range of procedures, as well.
 Constant monitoring during the sedation process ensures that all patients receive safe and effective care.

 As your one-stop dental shop, we can serve the needs of all family members regardless of age.
 Contact our Rowlett dental practice to schedule an appointment or call us at: